-Initial configuration of the Check Point SandBlast Agent was straightforward and ongoing operational tasks were easy to carry out.
+Initial configuration of the Fortinet FortiEDR was without drama and ongoing operational tasks were easy to carry out.

 The management console supports role-based access control (RBAC) and comprehensive third-party authentication.
-We found it to be straightforward to define and save multiple security policies, which we then applied to specific users and groups.
+We found it to be straightforward to define and save multiple security policies, which we then applied to specific devices and groups.
 The policy mechanism is diverse and supports all sorts of use cases, enabling true customization.

-The system is able to add custom rules and white-list and black-list to build a custom policy that can be applied to machines, users, and groups of machines/users.
+The system is able to add custom rules and white-list and black-list to build a tailored policy that can be applied to machines, users, and groups of machines/users.
 Inheritance (nested rules) is fully supported.

 Logging is robust, and the use of standardized logging and reporting formats facilitated fast and accurate consumption of data.
-The system provided built-in reports, including industrystandard reports for compliance, as well as the ability to generate custom reports.
+The system provided built-in reports, including industry-standard reports for compliance, as well as the ability to generate custom reports.

-FALSE POSITIVE RATE 5/645 (0.8%) AA
+FALSE POSITIVE RATE 6/645 (0.9%) AA

-With a false positive rate of 0.8%, the SandBlast Agent is unlikely to introduce much additional work for administrators.
+With a false positive rate of 0.9%, the Fortinet FortiEDR is unlikely to introduce additional work for administrators in most environments.